Essentials

 Program Description

 During each session, participants will learn from and interact with one another and a senior practitioner and SAPA board members.
-Each month, the speaker will focus on a topic that relates to a larger issue or theme of direct practical relevance to state and local public service today (see topic list below).
-Speakers will incorporate hypotheticals and activities that encourage lively discussion that relates the presentation to participants’ current jobs and career plans.
+Each month, presenters focus on a topic that relates to a larger issue or theme of direct practical relevance to state and local public service today.
+Using hypotheticals and group activities, presenters encourage lively discussion that relates the presentation to participants’ current job responsibilities and career objectives.

-Participants who successfully complete the program will receive a Certificate of Completion and become SAPA members, with free dues for the remainder of the 2023 calendar year.
+Participants who successfully complete the program receive a Certificate of Completion and become SAPA members.

 Every agency has two mindsets that can multiply or divide any team effort.
 On one hand, there is the institutional orientation, typically represented by line managers, budget officers, HR, and the legal/contract/counsel’s office who try to maintain institutional interests, enforce the rules, and keep the agency’s mission on task, on budget, and on schedule.
 On the other hand, there is the program orientation peopled by the scientists, experts, and program staff who may be less concerned about the rules and more concerned about “getting the job done” and achieving their program’s goals.
 When institutionalists are perceived as “can’t do” people, or when program specialists feel honor-bound to skirt the rules, the agency’s mission and morale may suffer.
 How can institutionalists and program specialists in your agency overcome differences to move the agency’s missions forward and to change when change is called for?